 Signs of Narcotics Overdose

-Drug overdose is the most frequent cause of accidental death in the U.S. Opioids are responsible for the highest number of overdose deaths.4
+Drug overdose is the most frequent cause of accidental death in the U.S., with a majority of those deaths related to opioids.4

 Signs of an opioid overdose include:4

-If you see someone exhibiting signs of a narcotics overdose, call 911 immediately.
+If you see someone exhibiting signs of a narcotics overdose, call 911 immediately, and if you have Narcan available, administer it as soon as possible.
 The most widely misused opioid drugs include:4

 Some of these opioids are highly potent and misusing them can create life-threatening side effects.
 For example, fentanyl is around 50-100 times more potent than morphine.5 And carfentanil is approximately 100 times more potent than fentanyl.6